Texte Write-Up

 Introduction

 In this write-up, I will guide you through the steps I took to complete the HackMyVM - Texte CTF challenge.
 The objective is to gain root access to the target machine by exploiting identified vulnerabilities.
-Checkout the video (update this).
+Checkout the video herearrow-up-right (update this).

 TL;DR